Arsslensoft/war-card-game/README.md

 * 21h00-21h30: Console app methods and reading input
 * 21h30-22h00: Explaining the system in README

-Time Taken To Design & Implement: ~3h30 the solution
+Time Taken To Design & Implement: ~4h10 the solution

 Time Taken To Document / Refactor / Cleanup Code: 50 minutes

+Time Taken To Debug / Test / Write tests / Veirfy the code: 60 minutes

-Total Time Taken: ~6h
+Total Time Taken Without : ~6h

 ## Delay Considerations
 Some distractions during the implementation due to phone calls and family matters, can be estimated to 30 minutes.